 3. IBI Group will circulate the drawings and site plan to the Home Owners Association and Intergulf-Cidex for their approvals.

 4. An application can be submitted to the City of Calgary for a Development Permit only after IBI Group, the Home Owners Association and Intergulf-Cidex have issued their approvals.

 The Lynx Ridge Estates community is located within the City limits, however the school boundary still remains within the County of Rocky View.
 Please use the link below for more information.

 Lynx Ridge Estates Management Company

 Astoria Asset Management Ltd. manages all of the day to day operational issues with respect to the community, including billing for both condo fees and sewer fees, bylaws and bylaw enforcement, estoppel certificates, annual budgets, etc.

-As part of the Condominium Association, homeowners are required to pay monthly condominium fees which are currently $210 per month.
-Homeowners can either complete and mail the pre-authorised, monthly post dated cheques, or one annual payment….with statement.
-Pre-authorized is preferred.
-Payments to be made payable to Lynx Ridge Estates to:
+As part of the Condominium Association, homeowners are required to pay monthly condominium fees which are currently $265 per month.
+Homeowners can pay by either Pre-Authorized Debit payments or 12 post dated cheques.
+Pre-Authorized Payments are preferred.
+Cheques are to be made payable to Lynx Ridge Estates and mailed to:

 Airdrie, AB T4B 4B9